faturita/YetAnotherCompilerClass/LanguagesAndCompilers.md

 ## Linking

 Related witht he runtime environment is the issue of linking with libraries, static or dynamic libraries.
 This is a hug topic in operating systems as well.
 Do we have to ship all the running code without sharing the stuff that is duplicated ?
 Some time ago, the industry realized that was a bad idea and libraries were created for that.
-Recently this idea has been challenged and containers are dominated the production stage (everything bundled inside a single file).
+Recently this idea has been challenged and containers are dominating the production stage (everything bundled inside a single file).

 ## Memory Management